rpulivarthy/sdnd-behavioral-cloning/README.md

 Data Augmentation
     1. I cropped the image to remove the unneccesary data from the image.
     2. Randomly flipped the image
+    3. Changed all the images to RGB.
 Increasing the epochs didn't improve the performance.
-Felt 2/3 epochs will get the desired output.
+Trained with 6 epoch. but the third one is the best.